pguijas/artiluxio/README.md

 ## An image style transfer application
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

+Artistic style transfer involves generating a new image called a pastiche by merging two input images - one that represents the content and another that represents the artistic style.
+It is one of the most thrilling advancements in deep learning in recent times.
 This application is used to transfer styles between images, allowing you to create new outputs full of creativity.

 ## 🤖 Demo